Redividing the Cake: Model

 In addition to fairness, it is often required that a division has a high \emph{social welfare}.
 The social welfare of an allocation is a certain aggregate function of the normalized values of the agents (the normalized value is the piece value divided by the total cake value).
-Common social welfare functions are sum (utilitarian) and product (Nash) \cite{Moulin2004Fair}.
-We normalize them such that the maximum welfare is 1: \begin{itemize} \item \emph{Utilitarian welfare} - the arithmetic mean of the agents' normalized values:
+Common social welfare functions are sum (utilitarian) and product (Nash), see \cite{Moulin2004Fair}.
+When calculating the welfare, it is convenient to normalize the values such that the proportional share of an agent corresponds to a value of $1$ (so receiving the entire cake corresponds to a value of $n$).
+This way, when all agents receive exactly their proportional share, the welfare is $1$. \begin{itemize} \item \emph{Utilitarian welfare}---the arithmetic mean of the agents' normalized values

-\item \emph{Nash welfare} - the geometric mean of the agents' normalized values:
+\item \emph{Nash welfare}---the geometric mean of the agents' normalized values:

 \end{itemize} The goal of maximizing the social welfare is not always compatible with the goal of guaranteeing a fair share to every agent.
-For example, \citet{Caragiannis2012Efficiency} describe a simple example in which the maximum utilitarian welfare of a proportional allocation is $O(1/n)$ while the maximum utilitarian welfare of an arbitrary (unfair) allocation is $O(1/\sqrt{n})$.
+For example, \citet{Caragiannis2012Efficiency} describe a simple example in which the maximum utilitarian welfare of a proportional allocation is in $1$ while the maximum utilitarian welfare of an arbitrary (unfair) allocation is in $\Omega(\sqrt{n})$.
 This means that society has to pay a price, in terms of social-welfare, for insisting on fairness.
 This is called the \emph{price of fairness}.
-Formally, given a social welfare function $W$ and a fairness criterion $F$, the price-of-fairness relative to $W$ and $F$ (also called: "the $W$-price-of-$F$") is the ratio:
+Formally, given a social welfare function $W$ and a fairness criterion $F$, the price-of-fairness relative to $W$ and $F$ (also called: ``the $W$-price-of-$F$'') is the ratio:

-where the maximum at the nominator is over all allocations $X$ and the maximum at the denominator is over all allocations $Y$ that also satisfy the fairness criterion $F$.
-The cited example shows that the utilitarian\-/price\-/of\-/proportionality might be $\Omega(\sqrt{n})$.
+where the supremum at the numerator is over all allocations $\mathbf{X}$ and the supremum at the denominator is over all allocations $\mathbf{Y}$ that also satisfy the fairness criterion $F$.
+The cited example shows that the utilitarian\-/price\-/of\-/proportionality is in $\Omega(\sqrt{n})$.

-When there are geometric constraints, they affect both the numerator and the denominator of (*).
+When there are geometric constraints, they affect both the numerator and the denominator of (*), i.e, the suprema are taken only on $S$-allocations.
 Therefore, it is not a-priori clear whether the price-of-fairness with constraints is higher or lower than without constraints.